revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <summary><b>Show Answer</b></summary>

-> when a wrapper class is created the primitive data type is stored as a field in the wrapper class and an object reference is created.
+> Primitive data type is stored as a field in the wrapper class and an object reference is created, there are multiple methods provided by wrapper classs
 </details>